rails/webpacker/README.md

 ```
 (or run `bundle exec rails webpacker:install:vue` on a Rails app already setup with Webpacker).

-The installer will add Vue and required libraries using yarn plus
+The installer will add Vue and required libraries using Yarn plus
 any changes to the configuration files.
 An example component will
 also be added to your project in `app/javascript` so that you can
 experiment Vue right away.